 http://ipaddressofYAACsystem:portnumber.
 Note that port number 0 turns off the

-mini-webserver, and ports between 1 and 1023 may not work on Linux or Unix platforms,
+mini-webserver, and ports between 1 and 1023 may not work on Linux, FreeBSD, or other Unix-dialect platforms,

 - The interval in seconds between automatic refreshs of the pages viewed on YAAC's

 mini-webserver.
-This keeps the views on the other browsers up-to-date as new real-time
+This keeps the views on the browsers up-to-date as new real-time

 data is received by YAAC.